-- 1.(1) An Integrated Development Plan does not confer any rights on a person or exempt a person from the need to obtain municipal planning approval. - (2) The Municipal Planning Approval Authority must be guided and informed by the Integrated Development Plans applicable in the Municipality as contemplated in section 35(1) of the Municipal Systems Act when it decides an application for municipal planning approval. - (3) The Municipal Planning Approval Authority may refuse an application for municipal planning approval, even if the application conforms to the Integrated Development Plans applicable in the Municipality. - (4) The Municipal Planning Approval Authority may not approve an application for municipal planning approval that is inconsistent with an Integrated Development Plan applicable in the Municipality, except as provided in item 2(5). - (5) For the purposes of subsection (4) "inconsistent" means- - (a) that the Integrated Development Plan prohibits the use or development of the land for the purpose or in the manner proposed in the application for municipal planning approval; - (b) that the Integrated Development Plan proposes that the land should be used or developed for a purpose or in a manner that is irreconcilable with the application for municipal planning approval; or - (c) that the use or development of land is dependent on- - (i) an engineering service; or - (ii) a level of capacity of an engineering service, - that, according to the Integrated Development Plan, the Municipality or another service provider will not be providing in the area in which the land is located. - (6) The municipality may amend its Integrated Development Plan in terms of section 34(b) of the Municipal Systems Act in order to reconcile it with an application for municipal planning approval. - (7) The municipality may approve an amendment to its Integrated Development Plan in order to reconcile it with an application for municipal planning approval subject to a condition- - (a) that the amendment will only take effect on the effective date of the approval for the application for municipal planning approval; and - (b) that the amendment will lapse, if the application for municipal planning approval is refused.
+- 1.(1) An Integrated Development Plan does not confer any rights on a person or exempt a person from the need to obtain municipal planning approval. - (2) The Municipal Planning Approval Authority must be guided and informed by the Integrated Development Plans applicable in the Municipality as contemplated in section 35(1) of the Municipal Systems Act when it decides an application for municipal planning approval. - (3) The Municipal Planning Approval Authority may refuse an application for municipal planning approval, even if the application conforms to the Integrated Development Plans applicable in the Municipality. - (4) The Municipal Planning Approval Authority may not approve an application for municipal planning approval that is inconsistent with an Integrated Development Plan applicable in the Municipality, except as provided in item 2(5). - (5) For the purposes of subsection (4) "inconsistent" means- - (a) that the Integrated Development Plan prohibits the use or development of the land for the purpose or in the manner proposed in the application for municipal planning approval; - (b) that the Integrated Development Plan proposes that the land should be used or developed for a purpose or in a manner that is irreconcilable with the application for municipal planning approval; or that, according to the Integrated Development Plan, the Municipality or another service provider will not be providing in the area in which the land is located.